soemone/CRUx-Induction-tasks/issui/README.md

 Then view the associated issues

 ### Limitations
-- Currently shows only the first 30 issues
+- Currently shows only the first N (default = 30) issues (This can be changed by passing `-L <number of max issues>`), but at the cost of slower data fetching
 - Issues that are longer than 50 characters are cutoff and cannot be horizontally scrolled to view

 ### This app is built using: